metalisx/metalisx/README.md

 The projects are created to:
  - create reusable projects for JPA and REST
- - create a reusable structure for REST applications
+ - create a reusable structure for REST applications.
    A CRUD and a request and logging monitor application are used as use case.
  - test frameworks, java and javascript/css frameworks